 Scaring or Scarring?
 Labour Market Effects of Criminal Victimisation

-Keywords: crime, victimisation, labour market outcomes, event-study design
+Keywords: crime, event-study design, labour market outcomes, victimisation

 Suggested Citation: Suggested Citation